subhramo/demo/README.md

     2. Copy all project files including Dockerfile into a given folder
     3. Run the Program locally & conduct Unit Test
     4. Build & Run the Dockerfile to validate the application
-    5. Install git & established github integration with the code repo - subhramo/demo (Security Credentials)
+    5. Install git & established github integration with the code repo
-    6. Pushed all the project files into the Github repo - subhramo/demo
+    6. Push/Pull all the project files into the Github repo (subhramo/demo)
-    7. Installed Jenkins on AWS EC2 machine along with recommended plugins & Docker Pileline
+    7. Install Jenkins on AWS EC2 machine along with recommended plugins along with Github Integration & Docker Pileline
     8. Integrated Jenkins with Github using webhook.
 (SCM Polling)
-    9. Deigned the Pipe Jobs using Jenkins pipeline (Jenkinsfile)
+    9. Design CI/CD Pileline using Jenkinsfile
+    10. Create an AWS ECR or a Docker Hub Repo
-    10. Integrated Jenkins with DockerHub or ECR (Security Credentials)
+    11. Integrated Jenkins with ECR or DockerHub
+    12. Finally, push the image into ECR using the Jenkinsfile

 ## Detailed Instructions: